transloadit/uppy/docs/companion.md

 A boolean flag to tell Companion whether to enable streaming uploads.
 If enabled, it will lead to _faster uploads_ because companion will start uploading at the same time as downloading using `stream.pipe`.
 If `false`, files will be fully downloaded first, then uploaded.
-Defaults to `false`, but we recommended enabling it, especially if you’re expecting to upload large files.
-In future versions the default might change to `true`.
+Defaults to `true`.

 #### `maxFileSize` `COMPANION_MAX_FILE_SIZE`